itellya on Family Tree Circles

 In 1938 Gerald and Mona were in Swan Hill, according to the above article, so they obviously moved from one branch of the bank to another fairly regularly.
 This is a fascinating story about the husband of Mona's sister, Gladys.

-RED HILL REUNION LATE FEBRUARY 2017.
+RED HILL REUNION OCTOBER 2017.